Sir-Photch/KvaesitsoPlugin-PublicTransport/README.md

 ## Roadmap

-This is a list of things that are todo:
+This is a list of things that are TODO:

 - [ ] Add support for Providers that require an API key
 - [ ] Add icons to location attribution